dwave-examples/paint-shop-optimization/README.md

 ### Constraints
 The sequence of `N` cars has `M` unique cars.
 Each unique car appears in the sequence multiple times.
 A car may be painted in one or two colors.
 One way to ensure that each car gets painted the right color is to ensure that for a given car type, the right number of them get painted the color black.

-The equation below represents the constraint that the sum over the cars of ensemble `j` should equal the number of cars that should be painted black `N_j`.
+The equation below represents the constraint that the sum over the binary variables representing cars of ensemble `j` should equal the number of cars in ensemble `j` that should be painted black (`N_j`).

 ![equation](https://latex.codecogs.com/gif.latex?%5Cbg_white%20%5Clarge%20%5Csum_%7Bi%5Cin%20C_j%7D%20x_i%20%3D%20N_j%20%7E%7E%7E%20%5Cforall%20j)